Back to blog

 Example: A supplier with 97.8% feedback, 0.8% dispute rate, 24-hour processing time, and 4 years on the platform scores very high here.
 A supplier with 93% feedback, 3.2% dispute rate, and 8 months of operation scores near the bottom.
 Supplier Quality score for the first: 91/100.

-Dimension 5: Trend Momentum (10% of total score)
+Dimension 5: Trend Momentum (lightest weight)

 Trend momentum measures where the product sits in its market cycle — and whether that position is favorable for a new entrant.